T0ny-Macaroni/horiseon-refactor/README.md

 ## Description

 This project is a code refactor for the Horiseon website homepage.
-The purposes of this refactoring is to make the previous code more efficient, comprehensible and accessible.
+The purposes of refactoring this code is to make it more efficient, comprehensible and accessible.
 This refactoring should also result in improved search engine optimization.
-The modification does not change the displayed styling of the page, only the underlying code.
+This modification left the Style and design of the webpage the same while only changing

 ## Installation

 Upload index.html, license.txt, and assets folder to the deployed webserver.
 The assets folder contains images and CSS files.

-The deployed website linked above was deployed using GitHub Pages.

 ![deployed page SS](./assets/images/Screencap.png)

 ## Usage

 Once Deployed the application should be viewable in traditional desktop browsers.
 Mobile and tablet devices have not yet been optimized for.

+Link to deployed website: https://t0ny-macaroni.github.io/horiseon-refactor/

 ## license

 MIT License